philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 #### Windows

-You can also save a window configuration in a register.
+This is less useful than the above, but you can also save a window configuration in a register.
 For example, split the screen horizontally with `C-x 2`, then split the current window vertically with `C-x 3`.
 You now have 3 windows displayed, which you can resize as you see fit.

 Let's save this layout in register `a` with `C-r w a`.
 Now dismiss all other windows than the current one using `C-x 1`.
 If you want to restore the layout,